Seerat-Un-Nabi (PBUH) - A Complete Life Code For The Mankind - UrduPoint

 Seerat-Un-Nabi (PBUH) - A Complete Life Code For The Mankind

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2021 ) :After a gap of some 600 years without a prophet on earth, Allah Almighty got mercy upon astray humans in 570 AD and sent his final Messenger Hazrat Muhammad (Peace Be Upon Him) to pull them out of the darkness of obliviousness and show the righteous path, leading to success in this world and hereafter.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Oct, 2021 ) :After a gap of some 600 years without a prophet on earth, Allah Almighty got mercy upon astray humans in 570 AD and sent His final Messenger Hazrat Muhammad (Peace Be Upon Him) to pull them out of the darkness of obliviousness and show the righteous path, leading to success in this world and hereafter.

 Before the Last Messenger's arrival, more or less 124,000 Prophets and Nabis were deployed in specific localities for a certain time to guide people.
 But it is the hallmark of Hazrat Muhammad (PBUH) that He had been sent with the title of 'finality of the Prophethood' and 'blessing' for the whole universe, not only limited to Muslims or humans but the universe, till the world comes to an end.